epriani/bdpn-node/README.md

 ## BDPN

-This is a proyect for UNAM Filosofy School, located at [http://www.bdpn.unam.mx/](http://www.bdpn.unam.mx/)
+This is a project for UNAM Philosophy School, located at [http://www.bdpn.unam.mx/](http://www.bdpn.unam.mx/)

 Contact [@epriani](http://www.bdpn.unam.mx/) for more information